Last Updated on December 31, 2022

 the new purple mattress

-Memory foam has been around for decades so it’s about time there was some competition from new technology.
-The Purple mattress uses Hyper-Elastic Polymer™ to create a mattress that aims to address some of the common complaints about memory foam – heat retention and compression and deformation over time – and give a great night’s sleep.
+I was excited to recently test out the innovative Purple mattress.
+Memory foam has been around for decades, so it’s refreshing to see new technology like Purple’s Hyper-Elastic Polymer™ stepping up to address common complaints about memory foam – such as heat retention and deformation over time – while still providing a great night’s sleep.

-Even with the best memory foam mattresses, if you’re a hot sleeper, you may find yourself overheating.
-The grid structure of the upper layer of the New Purple allows for more airflow, and the material itself is temperature neutral, giving even the hottest sleeper a comfortable night’s sleep.
+When comparing the Purple mattress to the Nectar mattress, one of the key differences is the cooling capability.
+Even with the best memory foam mattresses, hot sleepers like myself might still find themselves overheating.
+However, the grid structure of the Purple mattress’s upper layer allows for better airflow, and the material itself is temperature neutral, providing even the hottest sleepers with a comfortable night’s rest.

-The elastic structure also means the mattress does a great job of isolating movement, so you can bounce around to your heart’s content without disturbing your partner.
+Another difference is the motion isolation.
+The Purple mattress’s elastic structure does an excellent job of isolating movement, so you can move around without disturbing your partner.

 The downside?
-All this technology comes at a price.
-The New Purple isn’t the most expensive mattress out there, but it’s definitely not a budget buy.
-As the company is fairly new, the technology hasn’t had the benefit of years of real-world testing, but it does come with a 10-year warranty.
+The cutting-edge technology comes at a price.
+While the New Purple isn’t the most expensive mattress available, it’s certainly not a budget buy.
+Since the company is fairly new, its technology hasn’t had years of real-world testing, but it does offer a 10-year warranty.

 Further reading: Also check our other Purple mattress reviews.